kevin00hu/CIS-5300-final-project/milestone 3/code/score.md

 ### baseline structure
 - dataset.py: This file does the preprocessing on two dataset mentioned in `milestone1`.
-- extension-1.py:
-- score.py: Contains the evaluation metrics and confusion matrix plot used by baselines
+- score.py: Contains the evaluation metrics and confusion matrix plot used by baselines.
+- bert_base.py:   Evaluating testset on pretrained BERT model - *bert-base-uncased*
+- extension-1.py: Training script for BERT model.

 ### Running instruction
 Prerequire python package: